 This is one of the most fundamental skills that puppies need to begin learning from a very young age.
 Walking a dog that pulls on the leash is not only stressful but can also cause strain and injury to the dog’s neck.
 To help your dog overcome this problem you have to first realize that dogs are not born knowing how to walk on a leash and must be taught using patience and positive reinforcement.

-The good news is that there are a lot of things that you can do to stop or prevent your dog from pulling and make walking a much more enjoyable experience for both you and your dog, but first let’s take a look at why dogs pull in the first place.
+The good news is that there are a lot of things that you can do to stop or prevent your dog from pulling and make walking a much more enjoyable experience for both you and your dog food, but first let’s take a look at why dogs pull in the first place.
 There are two main reasons: the first is that dogs are interested in exploring their environment.
 Their sense of smell is a primary source of information and the environment is full of things to sniff.
 Walking a young dog is also a very stimulating experience and can trigger a lot of excitement.

 Combine this with a lack of self-control and you get a strong motivation to pull.
 The second reason why dogs pull is because they are so easily reinforced for pulling.
 Anytime that there is tension on the leash and the dog is sniffing, they’re actually learning to pull and will do it more a lot of the time this happens by accident and we might even reinforce and teach pulling behavior without knowing it or wanting it.
 Also Read: how to keep a dog from pooping in your yard